Editions of Dungeons & Dragons: Advanced Dungeons & Dragons 2nd Edition

 Character creation is modified in many ways.
 Demi-human races are given higher level maximums to increase their long-term playability, though they are still restricted in terms of character class flexibility.
 Character classes are organized into four groups: warrior (fighter, paladin, ranger), wizard (mage, specialist wizard), priest (cleric, druid), and rogue (thief, bard).
 Assassins and monks were removed from the game as character classes, "magic-users" are renamed "mages", illusionists are made into a subtype of the wizard class, along with new classes specializing in the other schools of magic.
 Proficiencies are officially supported in the Player's Handbook and many supplements, rather than being an optional add-on.
 Psionics are no longer included in the Player's Handbook, though they later appeared in their own supplement.

 Sales of Second Edition's core books were somewhat weaker than First Edition.
 Combined, the Player's Handbook and Dungeon Master's Guide sold over 400,000 copies in the first year of release, a solid hit, but their lifetime sales were not close to matching the huge success of First Edition.
 The reasons why are contested.
 Michael Witwer, a biographer of Gary Gygax, cited the lack of involvement of Gygax and the changes that attempted to avoid controversy.
 Ben Riggs writes that TSR insiders worried that the word "Advanced" in the title was scaring off interested newcomers into thinking the product was not for them, and more generally that players of First Edition could simply continue using their old books.
 Both Witwer and Riggs cite increasing competition from other role-playing games; First Edition was a trailblazer that had carved out an entirely new space, but many more tabletop role-playing games existed by 1989.

+In 1995, TSR re-released the core rulebooks for 2nd Edition with new covers, art, and page layouts.

 Player's Option series

-In 1995, TSR re-released the core rulebooks for 2nd Edition with new covers, art, and page layouts.
-These releases were followed shortly by a series of volumes labelled Player's Option, allowing for alternate rules systems and character options, as well as a Dungeon Master Option for high-level campaigns.
-They consist of:
+A series of volumes labelled Player's Option, allowing for alternate rules systems and character options, as well as a Dungeon Master Option for high-level campaigns, were released shortly after the 1995 re-release of the core rulebooks for 2nd Edition.
+The books consist of: